krzysztof-tokarski/recipe-app/README.md

 TO BE ADDED:
 1. blur on modal popup;
 2. disallow adding next field before entering value(s) in the one above.
+3. error handler on login without connection to db etc
+4. routerlinkactive na wybranych tabach
+5. star generator na dyrektywe